learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Static_Analysis_and_Verfication.md

 This has happened, most notably to the Ariane 5G rocket in 1996, where an integer overflow error led to the rocket veering off course and self-destructing.

 High risk applications are not limited to just space travel.
 Various forms of transportation including cars, healthcare, security, nuclear energy, and plenty more high-risk industries depend on software.

-Thus, as a developers, we should be equipped with the tools to not just be confident in our code, but to test it in a way that is rigorous and ensures no errors are present.

-It should be noted that the following sections are not comprehensive, as these are large theory heavy fields, which a thorough understanding of will require extensive research and learning.

 ## Static Analysis